ZacGeurts/2PlayerLines-Plus/README.md

 # Lines Plus
 A 2 player (controllers) line game.<BR />
+Songgen is interesting on its own.<BR />
+Songview I uploaded on accident and can be ignored.
+Might make a editor for the .song files.<BR />
 <BR />
 M starts and stops the music.
 Survivor gets 3 points.<BR />